ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 the individual resides in, however, and only provides information on whether it is Institutional or Non-institutional GQ (in the TYPE
 variable: 2 = Institutional; 3 = Non-institutional).

+We perturb the PUMA and age attributes of the sampled GQ people, as described in the :ref:`perturbation section below <census_prl_perturbation>`.

 The final step for initializing GQ simulants is to give each a (somewhat inappropriately named) household_id.
 Eventually we shall